 Since there are only 5 seeding planes, priority is given to storms based on their severity and the population of the community being threatened.
 The area seeded runs from just south of High River, all the way up to Rocky Mountain House and Lacombe.
 This covers the cities of Calgary, Airdrie, Red Deer, Okotoks, Cochrane and others within the protected area.

 While concerns may arise over the use of silver iodide in storm clouds, the quantity used is very small relative to the amount of water in the storms.
-The level of silver iodide found in storm water that has been seeded can be compared to the natural level of silver iodide found in surface or tap water.
+The level of silver iodide found in storm water that has been seeded is similar to the natural level of silver iodide found in surface or tap water.

 You might be wondering, if Alberta has this program, why does damaging hail still sometimes manage to slip through?
 Large storms can be unpredictable, with four or five feeder clouds popping up at the same time.
 If these feeder clouds are quickly merging with the storm, a seeding plane may only be able to seed two or three of those clouds.

-The team at Fuse Insurance recently went on a tour of the Alberta Hail Suppression Project facility and got a close-up look at the seeding aircrafts and software used to predict severe weather conditions.
+The team at Fuse Insurance went on a tour of the Alberta Hail Suppression Project facility and got a close-up look at the seeding aircrafts and software used to predict severe weather conditions.
 The radar used by AHSP is available to the public on the Weather Modification Inc. (WMI) Radar website here.
 It serves as a helpful and fascinating tool on stormy days and pinpoints where the seeding planes are located, as well as what storm cells are expected to do.
+Checking the radar and daily forecast before stepping outside could save you from being caught in dangerous storm conditions.

 If you are looking for even more information and research on the Alberta Hail Suppression Project, check out this technical report: Twenty Seasons of Airborne Hail Suppression in Alberta, Canada.